NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Introduction

 In this work, we present the first autoregressive transformer model for 3D molecular generation that respects the atom permutation-invariance of molecular graphs.
 Working without canonical atom orderings introduces two challenges.
 First, it precludes the use of sequence embeddings, which are an essential component of standard autoregressive models.
 Second, it changes the autoregressive training set-up from supervision with a single token per step to supervision with a set of valid tokens: without a canonical atom order, all atoms in the 1-hop neighborhood of the current graph are valid continuations.

 Our solution to these challenges is simple yet effective.
 Given a partial molecular graph, a permutation-invariant set transformer \cite{Lee2019SetTransformer} is trained to produce a token distribution that matches the boundary nodes of the subgraph (\textit{i.e.}, all 1-hop neighbors of existing nodes).
 This training signal, which we refer to as neighborhood guidance, yields a probabilistic next-token distribution without relying on \textit{ad hoc} canonicalization schemes.
 We combine it with a flow matching loss to model continuous atomic coordinates.
+Our approach enables training a standard transformer architecture for 3D molecular generation while maintaining permutation invariance to atom ordering.

-Our model, NEAT (\underline{N}eighborhood-guided, \underline{E}fficient \underline{A}utoregressive set \underline{T}ransformer), matches state-of-the-art autoregressive 3D molecular generation models on the QM9 and GEOM-Drugs benchmarks while preserving permutation invariance with respect to atom ordering.
-The permutation invariance enables robust prefix completion without any modifications to the model, yielding unprecedented generation quality.
+We evaluate NEAT (\underline{N}eighborhood-guided, \underline{E}fficient, \underline{A}utoregressive set \underline{T}ransformer) on the QM9 and GEOM-Drugs benchmarks, where it outperforms prior autoregressive models and matches state-of-the-art flow matching models.
+NEAT also achieves significant speed-ups, running 5 times faster than SemlaFlow \cite{Irwin2025} and 16 times faster than FlowMol3 \cite{Dunn2025FlowMol}.
+Its autoregressive design enables high-quality prefix completion without any modifications to the model or inference procedure.
+By delivering a state-of-the-art transformer-based unconditional 3D molecular generator, we hope to provide a strong foundation for leveraging transformer architectures in complex drug design tasks.